'Twas the Night Before Christmas (1977 TV special): Production

 'Twas the Night Before Christmas was part of a series of American Broadcasting Company (ABC) television specials starring Paul Lynde to fulfill a contract with him after previous efforts to establish a star vehicle for him, The Paul Lynde Show and The New Temperatures Rising Show, had flopped in the ratings.
 Whereas previous offerings, most notably the 1976 production of The Paul Lynde Halloween Special, relied on a sketch comedy revue format, 'Twas the Night Before Christmas retained a narrative format where Lynde and his castmates remained in character for the entire show.
 Lynde's casting as a relatively straight, dramatic lead fulfilled a longstanding wish of his for more serious roles.

 Lynde was responsible for casting Martha Raye as his mother-in-law, telling an interviewer: "It's my chance to repay her for all the times she used me in her NBC Comedy Hour back in the 1950s."

-George Gobel's casting in this production was an apparent coincidence and not related to his appearance three years earlier in a holiday special of the same name.
+George Gobel had previously voiced a character in an animated holiday special of the same name three years prior.
+The two specials were otherwise unrelated.

 For the climactic recitation of A Visit from St. Nicholas, Lynde was not allowed to rely on cue cards because director Tim Kiley felt they would distract the child actors in the cast.
 Lynde would later recall: "I had to do the poem five different times for five different camera angles.
 If America thinks I did this with cue cards, I'll kill myself."

 Broadcast

 'Twas the Night Before Christmas was broadcast by ABC on December 7, 1977.
 Reviews were not favorable, with The New York Times dismissing its plot as "anemic" and adding its "conceptual hugger-mugger was fatal."
 Variety complained that "an inept script and a subpar performance by Paul Lynde worked against the best efforts of a charming cast in this ABC yuletide special."
+Film Threat wrote in 2006: "it remains as flat and faded as a faded Christmas card. (...) it just reminds us that life sucks and people are stupid, and who wants to turn on the TV to be reminded of that?"
 The broadcast ranked 30th for that week's Nielsen ratings.
 However, it later received an Award of Excellence from the Film Advisory Board.

 'Twas the Night Before Christmas was never rebroadcast by ABC or any other U.S. television network.
-To date, it has not been made commercially available on DVD and, except for a one-time screening at a New York City retro film and television festival in 2001, it has not been seen since its only telecast.
+To date, it has not been made commercially available on DVD and, except for bootleg recordings and a one-time screening at a New York City retro film and television festival in 2001, it had not been seen since its only telecast as of 2006.